We're here to help!CALL TODAY: 954-568-3636

 If you’ve been injured in any type of pedestrian accident, call the police (or have someone call them for you).
 If possible, have someone take photos of the accident scene, the car that hit you, and the names and numbers of any eyewitnesses.

 Next, seek immediate medical attention.
 If you’re in serious pain, go to a nearby emergency facility like Holy Cross Hospital or Broward Health Imperial Point.
 This is not only what’s best for your health, but for your personal injury claim.
 Insurance adjusters and juries may assume that you didn’t suffer as much if you don’t seek timely treatment for your injuries.
 Lastly, getting medical treatment creates an official record of your injuries that’s admissible in court.

 After you’ve received appropriate medical care, get in touch with a personal injury attorney.
-The attorneys at the Law Offices of David I. Fuchs, Injury & Accident Lawyer, P.A. will protect your best interests and serve as your legal advocate throughout the process.
+The attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. will protect your best interests and serve as your legal advocate throughout the process.
 Insurance companies may try to approach you with a low offer or deflect blame to another party.
 We’ll work to achieve a settlement that’s fair and appropriately represents your bills, lost wages, and suffering.

 Your personal injury claims process begins with a free initial consultation.
 Let us review the specifics of your case and help you decide on your next best steps.
 Contact us online or call (954) 568-3636 to schedule your appointment today.